Case: Does 1-9 v. Department of Justice

 Case Summary

 This case involved FBI employees’ attempts to prevent the Trump Administration from publicly disclosing the identities of agents who worked on investigations involving Donald Trump.
 On February 4, 2025, several FBI employees filed this putative class action against the Department of Justice ("DOJ"), seeking to prevent the Administration from compiling and disseminating information identifying FBI agents connected to the January 6 and Mar-a-Lago investigations.
-The plaintiffs claimed that the Trump Administration's plans to assemble such a list violated the First Amendment, the Due Process Clause, and the Privacy Act of 1974.
-Represented by the Center for Employment Justice, the plaintiffs sought preliminary and permanent injunctive relief.
+Plaintiffs claimed that the Trump Administration's plans to assemble such a list violated the First Amendment, the Fifth Amendment Due Process Clause, and the Privacy Act of 1974.
+Represented by the Center for Employment Justice, plaintiffs sought preliminary and permanent injunctive relief.
 The suit was filed in the U.S. District Court for the District of Columbia and assigned to Judge Jia M. Cobb.

 On the evening of February 4, 2025, the FBI sent identifying information for more than 5,000 employees to the Department of Justice, including employee ID numbers, job titles, and their role in the January 6 investigations.